Applicants must book an appointment in advance on 0207 259 3999 or by e-mail email@example.com.

-Icelandic nationals who wish to apply for a new passport must do so in person at the Embassy.
-Passports are issued in Iceland and the estimated processing time in summer 2012 is 10 working days + 3-4 days for it to arrive by post.
+Icelandic nationals who wish to apply for a new passport must do so in person at the Embassy by appointment only.
+Passports are issued in Iceland and the estimated processing time is 10 working days with additional three to fours days for postage.

-Please note that consuls can no longer receive applications for new passports.
-However, they can extend passports and issue provisional and emergency passports.
+Please note that consuls do not receive applications for new passports.
+However, they can issue provisional and/or emergency passports.

 Embassy of Iceland